-- a) APS: Prospective students must have obtained an APS-score of 20 and a minimum achievement at level 4 (50 - 59%) in the language of learning on either the Home Language or First Additional Language level. - M-score: Prospective students must have obtained a M-score of 13.
+- a) APS: Prospective students must have obtained an APS-score as indicated in the admission requirements booklet for that specific academic year and a minimum achievement at level 4 (50 - 59%) in the language of learning on either the Home Language or First Additional Language level. - b) M-score: Prospective students must have obtained a M-score of 13.
 For this qualification the M-score is calculated using the following formula: medium of instruction of proposed qualification (Afrikaans or English) X 2 + 3 best subjects